Content Strategy Presentation Design UX Design Usability Testing

 What I learned

 This project shaped my professional path as a values-driven content designer.
 I turned an abstract idea into a detailed project, got people to care about the attention economy, and built confidence in my skills.
+The intentional design patterns I created and persuasion framework I used could scale to address digital wellness across multiple platforms and contexts.
 I’m grateful to the many people who supported me along the way—sharing feedback, challenging my ideas, and testing the prototype—you all helped me make this project shine.